 - Take the offered toiletries!
 They are often not used on the next guest for sanitation purposes, so get thrown out, causing more waste.
 Consider it a free Disney souvenir.

-If not staying on Disney Property than choose a Hotel brand that works to be sustainable.
+If not staying on Disney Property then choose a Hotel brand that works to be sustainable.
 You can see the top list of sustainable hotels here.

 Take the Tours at Disney

 The Wild Africa Trek and The Behind the Seeds Tours at Walt Disney World both support conservation efforts.
-So you get an absolutely amazing educational and fun journey, and can feel great about knowing it was all for a good cause.
+So you get an absolutely amazing educational and fun journey and can feel great about knowing it was all for a good cause.
+Supporting these tours also supports the education and research at the parks, helping Disney do even more good for the planet.

 Eat the Veggies!

 Disney is a foodie wonderland if ever there was one.
-BUT, limiting your meat consumption is good for people, animals and the planet!
-Luckily, Walt Disney World is working to support eco-friendly eaters by starting off Spring 2019 with an all new Vegetarian and Vegan Food Guide.
-Check out the brochure for Magic Kingdom offerings.
-Far from “just salad”, Disney will be working on these for all the parks.
+BUT, limiting your meat consumption is good for people, animals, and the planet!
+Luckily, Walt Disney World is working to support eco-friendly eaters offering plant-based dining options.
+Far from “just salad”, Disney is offering new vegetarian and vegan options in every Disney Park!

 Limit Travel but Stay Longer